dmwm/cms-htcondor-es/DEPLOYMENT.md

 # 0 * * * * /bin/bash "/home/cmsjobmon/scripts/sourcesCompare_cron.sh"
 ```

+## Users

+- `cmsjobmon` user is used to run the cron jobs.
+- `logstash` user is used to run the Logstash service.

 ## VENV

 - Current virtual machine has python3.9 and before deployment, new virtual environment should be created with `venv3_9`